Ayush-jais05/SAP-ERP-Project-Ayush-1337/README.md

 | SD | ALV Report | Grid display of all orders with totals |

 > **Purpose:** Academic student project demonstrating SAP ERP process understanding through ABAP programming.

+> **Important:** This is a **simulation project** — it uses internal tables (in-memory data), not actual SAP database tables.
+No real SAP master data or configuration is required to run these programs.

 ---